Clifton in Wayne County, Tennessee — The American South (East South Central)

 Confederate Gen. Nathan B. Forrest’s First West Tennessee Raid late in December 1862 began when his command arrived here on the night of December 15 to ferry approximately 2,100 soldiers across the Tennessee River.
 Forrest ordered the construction of two flatboats, each capable of carrying 25 men and their horses.
 The troops stayed out of sight, without fires, while sentries watched for Union gunboats.
 By December 17, the Confederates were over and riding westward.

 A Confederate diarist described the movement across

 Erected 2012 by Tennessee Civil War Trails.

 Marker series.
 This marker is included in the Tennessee Civil War Trails marker series.

 Other nearby markers.
 At least 4 other markers are within 16 miles of this marker, measured as the crow flies.
-Forrest Crosses Tennessee River (approx. 0.2 miles away); The Stribling House Museum (approx. ¼ mile away); Cedar Grove Iron Furnace (approx. 12.2 miles away); Brownsport Furnace (approx. 15½ miles away).
+The Stribling House Museum (approx. 0.2 miles away); Clifton (approx. 0.2 miles away); Cedar Grove Iron Furnace (approx. 12 miles away); Brownsport Furnace (approx. 15.3 miles away).

 Categories. • War, US Civil •

 More.
 Search the internet for Forrest Crosses Tennessee River.